mcmpbell/dotfiles/README.md

 # .vimrc

-  Only a couple of things in there, just trying not to forget them.
+  Only a couple of things in there, just trying not to forget them- line numbers, softtabs.

 # Xresources

-  Settings for urxvt, Manjaro Architect i3.
+  Settings for urxvt (Rxvt-unicode), Manjaro Architect i3.

 # .bashrc && .bash_profile

-  Self explanatory, .bash_profile contains what's needed to start X without DM.
+  Self explanatory, .bash_profile contains what's needed to start X without a DM.

 # Xmodmap

-  Swap some keys, broken keyboard.
+  Swap escape and caps lock.

 # Slock

-  slock_mod, change slock screen to black on wake from suspend
+  slock_mod, change slock screen to black on wake from suspend.

 # i3lock

-  i3lock -u -c 000000
+  'i3lock -u -c 000000' arguments for i3lock with xautolock, black screen no indicator

 # pulseaudio

 # xfce4-power-manager